jerik/jerik.github.io/readme.md

 - optional inform about jekyll: https://help.github.com/articles/using-jekyll-as-a-static-site-generator-with-github-pages/

 ## todos leanCanvas
-- read leanCanvas.md, with # Problem, # Solution etc as headings. # Project, for the projekt title and integrate it in the leanCanvas.html
-- make divs flexible, so that it can resize depeding on the content size
+- !! make divs flexible, so that it can resize depeding on the content size.
+Ask on stackoverflow
+- # Project, for the projekt title and integrate it in the leanCanvas.html
 - make help-per-topic, which shows some example question with an onmouseover
 - make leanCanvas and BusinessCanvas

+### done
+- read leanCanvas.md, with # Problem, # Solution etc as headings.